Nanolithography on Ti

 Fig.1.
 Ti film with ordered islands of dielectric oxide obtained by high-resolution electric lithography.

 Fig. 1a shows the AFM height image of a Ti film with ordered points of local oxidation (the oxide islands are about 10 nm in diameter).
 Fig. 1b shows the surface profile along the blue line.
-NSC21/Pt probes (lever B) were used for LAO, while the height images were obtained in tapping mode using the NSC15 probe.
+NSC21/Pt AFM probes (lever B) were used for LAO, while the height images were obtained in tapping mode using an NSC15 AFM probe (now upgraded to HQ:NSC15/Al BS).

-LAO requires the absence of a gap between the tip and the surface, so the tip must be able to sustain significant mechanical loads.
-Probes with relatively high spring constants (5 - 50 N/m) are recommended.
-Though Si probes are usually doped for technological reasons, there is a thin native oxide layer on the surface of Si that makes the probes non-conducting.
+LAO requires the absence of a gap between the AFM tip and the surface, so the AFM tip must be able to sustain significant mechanical loads.
+AFM probes with relatively high spring constants (5 - 50 N/m) are recommended.
+Though Si AFM probes are usually doped for technological reasons, there is a thin native oxide layer on the surface of Si that makes the AFM probes non-conducting.
 This is the reason why probes with special chemically inert coatings having low electromigration firmness are used in these experiments.

 ORDERING OPTIONSClick on a product type below to order online.